OAGi/Score/docs/user_guide/index.rst

 To create a brand-new code list.

-1. Open the “Code List” page by selecting “View/Edit Code List” under the “Core Component” menu on the top of Score pages.
+1. Open the "Code List" page by selecting "View/Edit Code List" under the "Core Component" menu on the top of Score pages.

-2. Ensure that “Working” is selected in the *Branch* filter.
+2. Ensure that "Working" is selected in the *Branch* filter.

-3. Click the “New Code List” button at the top-right of the page.
+3. Click the "New Code List" button at the top-right of the page.

 4. `Detail of the code list can be updated including add/change code list values. <#edit-detail-of-a-brand-new-code-list>`__